 G7 Leaders Agree to Lend Ukraine Billions Backed by Russia’s Frozen Assets.
-Here’s How It Will Work
+Here’s how It will Work

 Most of the money would be in the form of a loan mostly guaranteed by the U.S. government, backed by profits being earned on roughly $260 billion in immobilized Russian assets.
 The vast majority of that money is held in European Union nations.

-A U.S. official who spoke on the condition of anonymity to preview the agreement said the G7 leaders’ official statement due out Friday will leave the door open to trying to confiscate the Russian assets entirely.
+The G7 leaders’ official statement also left the door open to trying to confiscate the Russian assets entirely.

 Why not just give Ukraine the frozen assets?